Zachdehooge/Python-Scripts/README.md

 # Python-Scripts

-A collection of python scripts
+* Alias.py - A simple python script to automate adding an alias to the .bashrc file